Detox at Chenot Palace on Splendid Swiss Lake

 Most advanced diagnostic, performance and wellness equipment for holistic health at Chenot Palace Weggis

-You are meant to rest, not build muscle and strength much because the detox diet contains minimum proteins.
-A full medical staff is to assist you, and two doctor appointments are scheduled in each program and so is a consultation with a certified nutritionist.
-Superb hydro therapy, mud wraps (mint fresh along the inner arms and tights) on a hot floating bed and a jet shower are included in all programs for the first six days.
+You shall rest, not build muscle strength because the detox diet contains minimum proteins.
+In a week you will not loose muscles, so professional athletes frequent the Palace’s program.
+A full medical staff assists.
+Two doctor appointments are scheduled in each program and so is consultation with a certified nutritionist.
+Superb hydro therapy, seaweed mud wraps (cooling mint along the inner arms and tights) on hot floating bed finished with jet shower are included in all programs for the first six days.

 The optional Cryo (-110°C!) trend is not for me.
-I noticed that particularly the male guests fancied freezing in the enclosed well below freezing cabins.
-You saw them wearing warm hats while in their bath robes at lunch.
-For someone with low blood pressure and other health conditions, the so called Wimhof method can be dangerous.
+I noticed that particularly the male guests fancied dry-freezing in the enclosed well below zero cabins.
+Allegedly it burns calories.
+For someone with low blood pressure or other health conditions, the Wimhof method can be dangerous.
 I much preferred the inflammation and pain reducing photo-biomodulation under led lights emitting specific red light wavelengths.

 My cardiovascular health was assessed and arteries were inspected for functionality.
-The report showed my arteries were in the shape of a decade younger person.
-I was elated, but the doctor cautioned my joy since this is just compared to an average person.
+The report showed my arteries were in the shape of a decade younger person, hold on my almost 41 years old heart is of an 18 years old person.
+Can you see me dancing around the lake?
+I was elated, but the doctor cautioned me since this is just compared to an average person.

-Bone density and the thickness of skin and the distribution of collagen in the tissue was measured.
-Also your fat versus muscle ratios can be seen form the scan.
-Come after all the annual feasts.
+Bone density, the thickness of skin and the distribution of collagen in the tissue was measured.
+Also your fat versus muscle ratios can be seen form the scan editing mild radiation.

-You get heavy metals (where have I collected that aluminium in my body?), minerals and vitamins checked.
+You get heavy metals (where have I collected that aluminium in my body?
+Cosmetics, food packaging and flights, most likely), minerals and vitamins checked.
 Some deficiencies can be acutely addressed by vitamin infusions administered by friendly, experienced nurses.
 Your energetic balance is inspected, which may cue to existing health issues not just physically but also emotionally.
-This energetic test impressively reflected my current health imbalances.
-Measuring it again after the week most of my organs and glands were back in equilibrium.
+This energetic test inspired by TCM impressively reflected my current health imbalances.
+Acupuncture is administered twice.
+After the week most of my organs and glands tested back in equilibrium.

 Nu Calm neuroscience applying technology relaxes as deep as a profound meditation or your best night’s sleep.
-It is beyond just noise-cancelling headphones with covered eyes in a reclined setting, the sound you hear does more than any YouTube alpha, delta et al. wave stream.
+It is beyond just noise-cancelling headphones with covered eyes in a reclined setting, the sound does more than any alpha, delta et al. wave stream.

 Bonsaicontemporary design spa Switzerlandcontemporary design room in Switzerland

 The high-tech equipment as well as the attractive natural lakeside location with snow-capped Alpine views make the stay at the Chenot Palace Weggis extraordinary.
+Still count with frequent overcast sky as the Swiss norm unfortunately.
 Roger Federer drove over with his wife to test the methods of performance improvement available on site.
-Neurac® from Norway balance’s musculoskeletal pain.
-Directed by an excellent physiotherapist Julia or an osteopath revealed the weaknesses caused by my old injury that caused chronic pain.
-An incorrect training can also shuffle badly the weaknesses and imbalances between muscles.
-These can be corrected with the aid of the suspension slings manipulated professionally by the therapist.
+Neurac® improves musculoskeletal imbalances and trains precisely small muscles that we neglect.
+An incorrect training can also shuffle negatively the imbalances.
+These can be corrected with the aid of the suspension slings manipulated with the therapist.

 Find what you need: detox with recovery, rest or improved performance

 At the Chenot Palace Weggis three signature programmes – basic Advanced Detox, Recover & Energise, Prevention & Ageing Well – offer targeted results.
-I recommend the basic detox program so you have some spare time to add anything reasonable that the doctor and the friendly therapists additionally recommend.
-It gets then more targeted to your needs.
+I recommend the basic detox program so you have some spare time to add anything reasonable that the doctor and the therapists recommend to get more targeted to your needs.

-Gentle walks in gorgeous surroundings, complimentary morning group stretching classes and aqua gym are suitable accompaniments to intense detox.
+Gentle walks, complimentary morning group circuit, stretching or yoga class and aqua gym suitable accompany the intense detox.
 While incredible hikes surround you, do not force, since you do not want to faint after the daily hot bath and wrap.
 The lake facing lap pool is comfortably warm because during the intense detox the body temperature drops.
 You can feel bone-deep cold.

 There are two 90 degrees Finnish saunas, one separate for ladies, and a steam room.
 I missed the more gentle bio sauna because during detox one should not expose oneself to extremes, so mind these facilities.